Data Augmentation for Meta-Learning: Experiments

 In this section, we improve the performance of four different popular meta-learning methods including ProtoNet \citep{snell2017prototypical}, R2-D2 \citep{bertinetto2018meta}, MetaOptNet \citep{lee2019meta}, and MCT \citep{kye2020transductive}.
 We compare their baseline performance to query CutMix with task-level rotation as well as Meta-MaxUp data augmentation strategies on both the CIFAR-FS and mini-ImageNet datasets.
 See Table~\ref{tab:benchmark} for the results of these experiments.
 In all cases, we are able to improve the performance of existing methods, sometimes by over 5\%.
 Even without Meta-MaxUp, we improve performance over the baseline by a large margin.
 The superiority of meta-learners that use these augmentation strategies suggests that data augmentation is critical for these popular algorithms and has largely been overlooked.

-In addition, we compare our results with augmentation by Large Rotations at the task level -- the only competing work to our knowledge -- in Table~\ref{tab:SOTA}.
-Note, augmentation with Large Rotations to create new classes is referred to as ``Task Augmentation'' in~\citep{liu2020task}; we refer to it here as ``Large Rotations'' to avoid confusion since we study a myriad of augmentations at the task level.
+In addition, we compare our method to augmentation by Large Rotations at the task level -- the only competing work to our knowledge -- in Table~\ref{tab:SOTA}.
+Note that using Large Rotations to create new classes is referred to as ``Task Augmentation'' in~\citep{liu2020task}; we refer to it here as ``Large Rotations'' to avoid confusion since we study a myriad of augmentations at the task level.
 We observe that with the same training algorithm (MetaOptNet with SVM) and the ResNet-12 backbone, our method outperforms the Large Rotations augmentation strategy by a large margin on both the CIFAR-FS and mini-ImageNet datasets.
 Together with the same ensemble method as used in Large Rotations, marked by ``+ens", we further boost performance consistently above the MCT baseline, the current highest performing meta-learning method on these benchmarks, despite using an older meta-learner previously thought to perform worse than MCT.
+Moreover, when both training and validation datasets are used for meta-training, we can achieve the state-of-art results for few-shot classification on mini-ImageNet in inductive setting.